chenqmion/QCDock/README.md

 ## PCB design
 ### GCPW parameters
-We choose ROGERS<sup>TM</sup> 4003C as the PCB material which has a typical relative dielectric constant of 3.55.
-Given a thickness of 0.508 mm, the track and gap widths are chosen as 0.9 mm and 0.3 mm, respectively, for achieving an 50 $\Omega$ characteristic impedance.
+We choose ROGERS<sup>TM</sup> 4003C as the PCB material which has a typical relative dielectric constant of 3.717.
+Given a thickness of 0.508 mm, the track and gap widths are chosen as 1 mm and 0.64 mm, respectively, for achieving an 50 $\Omega$ characteristic impedance.
 This track width is convenient for soldering the SMA connectors.

+The wire bounding between the PCB and the chip may prefer an approximately matched size between the GCPW and the launcher.
+We change the track and gap widths into 0.6 mm and 0.11 mm after 2.2 mm from the edge, where an 0.7 mm-long gradual change is designed to connect the two geometries.

 We also added 0.25 mm-diameter vias with 1 mm separation to improve the high-frequency performance of the GCPW.

 \* The calculation of characteristic impedance is made by MWI Calculator provided by ROGERS<sup>TM</sup>* [see **RO4003C.png** for detail].